how much money does 1 million YouTube views make

 Wait, Is Making Money on YouTube Really A Stable Gig?

-Well, with all the rule changes, new algorithm experiments, and constant updates, many creators have seen their ad revenues take a nosedive.
-The unpredictability of ad revenue and the dominance of larger creators raise concerns about relying solely on YouTube for income.
+Well, with all the rule changes, new algorithm experiments, and constant drama, many creators have seen their ad revenues take a nosedive.
+The unpredictability of ad revenue and the dominance of larger creators raise concerns about relying solely on YouTube revenue.

 This is where FreshLearn can help you!
 The platform allows you to create and sell courses on your domain.
 With FreshLearn, you're not just creating courses; you're building a brand.
 It's a game-changer for creators looking to build a more stable and secure financial future beyond YouTube.